AbhijeetBhole/Hadoop-Spark/README.md

 Algorithms
   1) Reading csv file in spark.
   2) Converting the RDD to dataframe.
-  3) Analyzing the data set for :
+  3) Analyzing the data in dataframe for :
     - Getting total amount of petrol in volume sold by every distributor.
     - top 10 distributors ID’s for selling petrol and also display the amount of petrol sold in volume by them individually
     - 10 distributor name who sold petrol in the least amount.

+## IPL_Matches_Data_Analysis

+Algorithm
+  1) Reading csv file in spark.
+  2) Splitting the data by columns and filtering the bad records.
-  4) Storing the analyzed data back into HDFS also in HIVE for further analysis.
+  3) Analyzing the data in RDD for :
+    - Which stadium is best suitable for first batting
+    - Which stadium is best suitable for first bowling